EMERGING WRITERS GROUP - APPLY

-The Emerging Writers Group is currently accepting applications.
+The Emerging Writers Group is not currently accepting applications.

 If you have specific questions, please email [email protected] after reading the below sections.
 Please pay close attention to the Frequently Asked Questions section below.
 No phone calls please.